- Read More

 Foot care in diabetic patients is an essential part of their daily care.
 Many of the irritations of the skin that a healthy, non-diabetic patient would take for granted cannot be felt by a diabetic due to their peripheral neuropathy.
 Many diabetics fail to notice these problems until significant damage has occurred.
 The first symptoms for many diabetic patients is when they find blood or drainage on a sock.
 Proper foot care and foot care education becomes one of the most important aspects of comprehensive diabetes care.
 The goal of diabetic foot care is prevention of lower extremity amputation.

-It's estimated today that diabetes mellitus affects 15% of all people over the age of 65 years old in developed countries world wide.
-Over 15 million people in the United State are diabetics with 790,000 new cases being diagnosed every year.
+It's estimated today that diabetes mellitus affects 15% of all people over the age of 65 years old in developed countries worldwide.
+Over 15 million people in the United State are diabetics, with 790,000 new cases being diagnosed every year.
 This figure represents approximately 5.9% of the population of the U.S. Trends in society have had a significant impact on the development of this disease.
 Obesity and decreased physical activity are major contributing factors to diabetes.
-As we move from an agrarian society to a technology based society, our opportunity for physical labor and recreational exercise decreases.
-Native Americans, Hispanic and African Americans show a particular propensity for diabetes..
+As we move from an agrarian society to a technology-based society, our opportunity for physical labor and recreational exercise decreases.
+Native Americans, Hispanics, and African Americans show a particular propensity for diabetes.